 - Once the sugar had melted, add in dairy-free spread and stir through with a whisk until melted.
-Add in coconut cream and whisk to combine.
+Add in coconut milk and whisk to combine.
 Let the caramel come to the boil and then let simmer for 5-10 minutes until the mixture becomes an amber colour and it has thickened.
 Add salt to taste.

 - Take the caramel off the heat and allow to cool.
 The mixture will continue to thicken until it has cooled completely.
 Store extra caramel in a airtight jar in the fridge for up to 2 weeks.

 - Assemble the cupcakes.
 Cut a small hole in the tops of the cupcakes and fill with a small amount of the caramel.
 Pipe a swirl of peanut butter frosting onto the cakes, or you can just use a knife for a more rustic look.
 Drizzle more caramel over the top of the frosting and top with a sprinkling of roasted peanuts and chopped dark chocolate if desired.